matrixorigin/matrixone/README.md

 ![Architecture](https://github.com/matrixorigin/artwork/blob/main/diagram/overall-architecture.png)

 ### Query Parser Layer
--   **Parser** parse SQL, Streaming Query or Python language into abstract syntax tree for further processing.
+-   **Parser** parse SQL, Streaming Query or Python language into an abstract syntax tree for further processing.
--   Planner: also be considered as optimizer to transfer abstract syntax tree to plan tree.
-Planner use rule based optimization and cost based optimization to find the best execution plan.
+-   **Planner**: Finds the best execution plan through rule-based, cost-based optimization **algorithms**, and transfers abstract syntax tree to plan tree.
--   **IR Generator**: For python language, MatrixOne will use IR code generator to transfer Python code to intermediate representation.
+-   **IR Generator**: Converts Python code into intermediate representation.
 ### Computation Layer
--   **JIT compilation**: This module will use LLVM to turn SQL plan tree or IR code into a native program at run time.
+-   **JIT compilation**: Turns SQL plan tree or IR code into a native program using LLVM, during run time.
--   **Vectorized Execution**: MatrixOne leverages SIMD instructions to construct vectorized execution pipeline.
+-   **Vectorized Execution**: MatrixOne leverages SIMD instructions to construct vectorized execution pipelines.
--   **Cache**: multiple versions data, indexes and metadata are cached for query execution.
+-   **Cache**: Multiple versions of data, indexes and metadata are cached for queries.
 ### Cluster Management Layer
-MatrixCube is a fundamental library to build distributed systems without considering reliability, consistency as well as scalability, it facilitates building the distributed stateful applications since the developers only need to care about business logic on single node.
-Currently, it's based on multi-raft to provide replicated state machine and would evolve to paxos families to be more friendly for scenarios across multiple datacenters.
+MatrixCube is a fundamental library for building distributed systems without the need to consider reliability, consistency or scalability.
+It is designed to facilitate distributed, stateful application building because developers only need to care about the business logic on a single node.
+MatrixCube is currently built upon multi-raft to provide replicated state machine and will migrate to Paxos families to increase friendliness to scenarios spanning multiple data centers.
 -   **Prophet**: Used by MatrixCube to manage and schedule the MatrixOne cluster.
 -   **Transaction Manager**: MatrixOne supports distributed transaction of snapshot isolation level.
--   **Replicated State Machine**: MatrixOne currently uses RAFT based consensus algorithm and hyper logic clocks to archive strong consistency of the clusters.
-Cutting edge state-machine replication protocol will be used in the future.
+-   **Replicated State Machine**: MatrixOne uses RAFT-based consensus algorithms and hyper logic clocks to implement strong consistency of the clusters.
+Introduction of more advanced state-machine replication protocols is yet to come.
 ### Replicated Storage Layer
--   **Row Storage**: Serving workload, metadata and catalog are stored in row storage.
+-   **Row Storage**: stores serving workload, metadata and catalog.
--   **Column Storage**: Analytical workload, materialized view are stored in columnar storage.
+-   **Column Storage**: stores analytical workload, materialized views.
 ### Storage Provision Layer
-MatrixOne data can be stored in shared storage of S3 / HDFS, even in local disk of public clouds, on-premise server, hybrid cloud and smart devices
+MatrixOne stores data in shared storage of S3 / HDFS, or even in the local disk, public clouds, on-premise server, hybrid cloud, or smart devices.
 ## Quick Start
 ### Building